Skip to Content

 • Cheese.
 Lots of people simply finish their potato soup with a sprinkling of cheese on top at the very end.
 Well, we say that’s a missed opportunity!
 Not only does the cheese melt into the soup and thicken it, but it adds a ton of sharp, salty flavor.

 • Potato starch + blender.
 Potatoes are hefty all on their own, of course, and puréeing some of them (but not all) helps to make the cream-laden soup extra dense and hearty.
+It’s a technique we also use in our Caldo Verde soup recipe.

-How Do You Make Potato Soup From Scratch?
+How To Make Potato Soup

-1. Fry the bacon pieces and set them aside, but leave the bacon fat in the pot.
+1. Fry the bacon and set them aside, but leave the bacon fat in the pot.
 Seriously, leave it there.

 2. Melt the butter into the bacon fat.
 Have zero regrets!
 Live a little!
 Sauté the leeks and garlic in that butter-bacon fat mixture.